-A With no hesitation, YES!
+A YES!
 Most definitely.
 First of all, waterfalls are beautiful to look at.
 The sound is soothing and relaxing and the water moving over rocks generates negative ions which are added to the air.
 As you breathe negatively charged air, it relieves stress and anxiety.
 Waterfalls also add extra oxygen to the pond.
 Waterfalls are a must!

 Q I heard concrete ponds will leach alkali into the pond.
 Is that true?

 A Yes and no. A poorly constructed concrete pond will, but only until algae starts growing on the sides.
 Also if the pond is constructed of 3500 psi concrete and coated with Thoro-seal T.M., it is impossible for alkali to leach out.
-Plus, if you use Doug Hoover’s secret mortar mix formula, the mortar in the waterfall between the rock will not leach either.
+Plus, if you use Doug Hoover’s secret mortar mix formula, the mortar in the waterfall between the rocks will not leach either.

 Q What is the advantage of building a waterfall using concrete and mortar?